Who (mis)translates the (mis)translators?

 This post is part of a series.

-During a recent conversation about how best to situate the use of "clenching" with respect to existing knowledge and terms, Cube Flipper mentioned an uncanny parallel with the Buddhist concept of taṇhā, and suggested I read Romeo Stevens’ post (mis)Translating the Buddha.1 It was my first encounter with his writing, and the first time I really engaged with any writing about meditative practice.
+During a recent conversation about how best to situate my use of the word "clenching" to respect existing knowledge and terms, Cube Flipper mentioned an uncanny parallel with the Buddhist concept of taṇhā, and suggested I read Romeo Stevens’ post (mis)Translating the Buddha.1 It was my first encounter with his writing, and the first time I really engaged with any writing about meditative practice.

-Stevens explains how the conventional Western translations of Buddhist psychological terms are largely ill-chosen—even harmfully so.2 He gives revised definitions for some terms from the Pali canon, a major text of Early Buddhism.
-He emphasizes that these terms refer to identifiable mental events—and not to vague metaphysical energies, like we might mistake "impermanence".
+Stevens explains how the conventional Western translations of Buddhist psychological terms are largely ill-chosen, even harmfully so.2 He gives revised definitions for some terms from the Pali canon, a major text of Early Buddhism.
+He emphasizes that these terms refer to identifiable mental events, not to vague metaphysical energies, like we might mistake "impermanence".

 Tanha is the cause of Dukkha.
 Understanding Anicca and Anatta inclines the mind toward Nibbana by removing the Upadana that maintains the creation of Sankharas.